 Ultimately it is the content on your website that will differentiate you from your competitors and determine whether or not a user engages and takes action.

-Many business owners are tempted to write their own website copy, use photos taken from their cell phone, or mix-matched graphics from projects past— but it’s important to consider if your have the skills, knowledge, and experience in order to do it effectively yourself.
+Many business owners are tempted to write their own website copy, use photos taken from their cell phone (or externally sourced images), or mix-matched graphics from projects past— but it’s important to consider if your have the skills, knowledge, and experience in order to do it effectively yourself.

 “Design” is the most common catch-all phrase for having a website built, but when it comes to building a website, but the primary focus of web design is to create the layout and visual elements of how your website will look.
 We’ll sometimes reference these visual aspects as “User Interface” or “UI”.

 Another factor to consider in design is the “User Experience” or “UX”.
 UX is primarily focused on usability, ease of use, and how customers feel when using your site.

 Both UX and UI need to be considered when designing a website, as many of their functions have a strong overlap.